Login

 What is Curved Glazing?

-NOTE: Let&#;s consider that the product you are to create would be double-glazed windows.
+NOTE: Let's consider that the end product you want to create is double-glazed windows.

-2. Then, they are placed in a metal or steel framework and is separated by a single spacer &#; inert gas.
+2. They are placed within a metal framework, separated by a spacer and inert gas.

-3. The spacer is airtight to the extent that no air will come in or escape &#; it&#;s vacuumed.
+3. The spacer is entirely airtight to prevent air from entering or escaping.

 Can You Purchase Custom Curved Glass?